 The examinations in this course are all closed-book, so you are NOT permitted to access any of the course materials, including your notes, during the exam.
-You are NOT to use any search engines or other programs except for the software program required to complete the exam.
 You are also NOT to communicate with anyone about the exam - you are to work independently.
 Communication with other students (written, text, verbal, etc.) is not permitted.
 If you violate any of these conditions, you have engaged in Academic Misconduct and will be subject to the consequences articulated in the Academic Integrity section of this syllabus.
-Students are asked to familiarize themselves with the academic integrity pledge found at this link: